-Safety Competency Assessment Overview
+Safety & Competency Assessment

-All intending paddle competitors – whether novices or veterans – are required to provide evidence of competency to participate.
-Competency can be established through the following criteria:
+All paddle competitors are required to provide evidence of competency to participate in the Avon Descent

 Some of the skills that may be assessed include:

 9:00 am - 12:00 pm, Sunday 22 July 2018